krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 usually fenced off under assumptions like ergodicity, stationarity, and independence.

-Our thesis is that to move beyond simple descriptive statistics and statistical or probabilistic inference, and reason effectively about global and long run behavior of many real world systems, we need analytical techniques that treat time and the history of signal interactions as first-class concepts we can model
+Our thesis is that to complement simple descriptive statistics and statistical or probabilistic inference, and reason effectively about global and long run behavior of many real world systems, we need analytical techniques that treat time and the history of signal interactions as first-class concepts we can model